dhowai/portfolio-1-onewheel/README.md

 ### Validator Testing

 -   HTML
     -   No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdhowai.github.io%2Fportfolio-1-onewheel%2F)

 -   CSS
     -   No errors were found when passing through the official [(jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdhowai.github.io%2Fportfolio-1-onewheel%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

  ### Unfixed Bugs

- -  No bugs were found after deployment
+ -  No bugs were found at the moment of deployment

  ## Deployment